Scottish Castles Experience

 You travel south through some of the most stunning scenery Scotland has to offer.

-Next, you head south to Blair Castle.
-Here, you can learn about Mary Queen of Scots, discover a ballroom adorned with 175 antlers, roam the 9-acre Georgian garden, and have lunch.
+You pass Kingussie, where you may have an opportunity for a quick photo stop at the Ruthven Barracks.
+From here, you continue south to Blair Castle.
+As you explore this historic site, learn about Mary Queen of Scots, discover a ballroom adorned with 175 antlers, roam the 9-acre Georgian garden, and have lunch.

 Then, you continue your journey through the lush landscapes of Perthshire, home to some of the most remarkable woodlands, and have a break in one of the picturesque towns.